nzaker/ATOMAP/doc/tutorial.rst

 `sublattice` objects also contain a several plotting functions.
 These functions saves the images in the data processing folder mentioned earlier (`atomap_testing/test_ADF_cropped`).
+Since the image is from a SrTiO$_3$ single crystal, there should be no variations in the structure.
+So any variations are due to factors such as scanning noise, drift and possibly bad fitting.

 .. code-block:: python